MakTheCeo/mohamad.alkhatib/README.md

 <div align="center">

-🔭 I’m currently working on learning operational management at Bilkent University
+🔭 I’m currently Studying Operational Management at Bilkent University

-🌱 I’m currently learning project management and system optimization
+🌱 I’m interested in project management and system optimization

 💬 Ask me about automations, system efficiencies, and anything related to Python